Maro Litra: 2007: I Mihani Tou Hronou (Phoebus era)

 In 2007, Maro Litra collaborated with the popular songwriter Phoebus.
 He wrote 4 songs of Litra's next album, I Mihani Tou Hronou (The Time Machine) which includes 11 new tracks.
 The album was distinguished by the first single "I Mihani Tou Hronou" as long as by the songs "Metaniosa", "Gyrizo", "Ola Ki Ola" written by Phoebus, "Ke Ti Katalaveno" and "Gyalia Spasmena".
 The duet "Ine Trela" with Giorgos Lianos were written by Stamatis Gonidis for their performances at «Votanikos».
 She performed the track "Summer Wine" with Kostas Martakis on 25 June 2007 at the MAD Video Music Awards, where she won the category "Sexy Video Clip" with the music video "I Mihani Tou Hronou".
 For the summer season she performed at «Thea» with Nikos Makropoulos and Nikos Oikonomopoulos.
 For the winter season 2007-2008 she performed at «FIX», Thessaloniki with Giorgos Tsalikis and Goin' Through.

 2008-2009: Taxidiotes Psihis & Elpizo Pia Se Mena

 In 2008, she collaborated with the band Taxidiotes Psihis for the duet "De Theli Logo I Kardia N' Agapa", written by Pantelis Makris.
-On March of 2009 she released her new digital single with Heaven Music Kaneis Lathos (feat.
+In March 2009 she released her new digital single with Heaven Music Kaneis Lathos (feat.
 TNS), written by Konstantinos Pantzis.
 It was the first single of her upcoming album Elpizo Pia Se Mena, but the release was canceled.
 Some years later, the self titled "Elpizo Pia Se Mena" was leaked on YouTube.
 On 24 June 2009 she performed live at the MAD Video Music Awards the song "It's Not Right (Tha Kano To Sosto)" and she won the category "Best Duet/Featuring" with "Kaneis Lathos".
 In the autumn of 2009, Litra started performing at club «FIX», Thessaloniki with Vasilis Karras & Dionysis Makris.